qafny/qaskell/qaskell-submission/artifact/README.md

                 | /        |
                 C          E

-### Clique finding - Classical
+### Clique Finding - Classical

-Haskell solution can be run as follows:
+The Haskell solution can be run as follows:

         $ cabal run qaskell -- clique classical

-Or if you prefer to use a REPL, test other data structures, and clique sizes
+Or if you prefer to use a REPL to test other data structures and clique sizes:

         $ cabal repl